IDEA Users Working Remotely: We’re here to help! Please contact our IDEA Help Desk to ensure there is minimal disruption to your daily workflow.

 7. Mistakes or an unsophisticated perpetrator.
-In this phase the data interrogation is simply looking for errors which would be indicative of a fraud scenario.
+In this phase, the data interrogation is simply looking for errors that would be indicative of a fraud scenario.

 8. Data interpretation challenge or the sophisticated perpetrator.
 In this phase, the auditor will need to create several reports and study the reports for small signs of a fraudulent transaction.
 An analogy would be trying to see someone in the distance on a foggy day.

 9. Master file.
 The analysis searches for duplications, changes, missing or illogical data patterns.